-Chapter-wise Summary of the Poetics
+Chapter-wise brief synopsis of the poetics

 Poetics contain totally twenty-six chapters.
 Below is a brief summary of each chapter of Poetics.